chaidirbedalah/kognisia-app/PRIORITY_3_PROGRESS.md

 ## 🎊 Summary

-**Priority 3 is 16.7% complete!**
+**Priority 3 is 50% complete!**

 - ✅ Seasonal Achievements fully implemented
+- ✅ Social Sharing fully implemented
+- ✅ Cosmetic Rewards fully implemented
-- ⏳ 5 more options ready for implementation
+- ⏳ 3 more options ready for implementation
 - 📋 Detailed plans for each option
 - 🚀 Ready to continue in next session